vannut/api-documentation/source/reference/v2/payments-api/create-payment.rst

    :type: string
    :condition: optional

+   .. warning:: This parameter is deprecated.
+Use the ``billingAddress.email`` parameter instead.

    Consumer's email address, to automatically send the bank transfer details to. **Note:** the payment instructions will will be sent immediately when creating the payment.
 If you do not specify the ``locale`` parameter, the email will be sent in English, as we haven't yet been able to detect the consumer's browser language.